Wed 4th May

-- Flights to Nur-Sultan (airport code TSE) arrive from many international destinations – let us know which flight you will be on and we will arrange your pick-up and transfer to the hotel.
+- Flights to Nur-Sultan (airport code NQZ) arrive from many international destinations – let us know which flight you will be on and we will arrange your pick-up and transfer to the hotel.
 Arriving even earlier is, of course, fine and can be accommodated.

 - Today we start the tour with a group dinner of some excellent local food, coordination and briefing session, before the adventure ahead!

 Nur-Sultan - Kazakhstan's shiny new Capital City!

 - Nur-Sultan is a new city rightly famed for its unique approach to architecture; in that it piles together a wide range of different styles and forms with the end result being either a glimpse at the future of post-modern cities, or a horrifying un-curated mish-mash of clashing buildings.

 - Bayterek Tower – now the icon of the city, this ornate monument has a viewing platform 97 metres above the ground (1997 is when Astana become the capital city) and is designed to evoke a folk tale about a bird laying an egg in a tree.
 Amazing views over the city from here.

 - Palace of Peace and Reconciliation – glass Pyramid from the eminent architect Norman Foster with the vague but noble aim of reconciling the world’s faiths and ideologies and bringing an end to violence.
 Even if this goal remains elusive it is a stunning building and worth exploring!